-Stage 1: Koh Lanta to Surat Thani Train Station
+Stage 1: Travel from Koh Lanta to Surat Thani Train Station

 Times of joint minivan, ferry and bus services from Koh Lanta to Surat Thani.